 I’m tired of the two-camera, hour-long drama.
 I’m tired of the Oscar-oriented mainstream film.
 I’m tired of “literary fiction,” you know, respectable middlebrow art.
 I don’t enjoy everyday reality heightened with swelling strings.
 I’m tired of realism’s conventions; so I’ve been turning to comics, pulp fiction, cartoons and genre film.

 And increasingly for me, everything is genre.
 When I was in college, one of my professors discussed the difference between liking a work and thinking it was good.
-Sometimes I’m lucky enough to like something that is good (Moby Dick, say) or hate something that is bad (Battlefield Earth).
+Sometimes I’m lucky enough to like something that is good (Moby Dick, say) or dislike something that is bad (Battlefield Earth).
 Most of the time it’s an awkward combination.
 Realism’s conventions aren’t usually to my taste.
 With realism, the revelation of art’s bones just wrecks everything.
 But with genre, structure’s all part of the fun.

 Besides, what heartfelt kitchen conversation about surviving leukemia or teacher inspiring troubled teens can compete with mutant street beatniks, Sewer Urchin, C.H.U.D.s (“cannibalistic humanoid underground dwellers”) or a giant alligator living in Chicago’s sewers?
 I don’t need to see everyday reality elevated to a riveting world of legal dramas and home décor, unless that decor involves an underground lair or, as the Venture Bros.’
 Monarch says, a jet shaped like a skull?
 (I’d totally live in Dethklok’s house).